JimHotchkiss/simply_vegan_app/NOTES.md

   * I think I will make a most_comments route that will return the user with the most comments and those comments.
 So, I think I got the array of comments sorted so it will return an array of the most comments.
   * Next, build a most_comments show form.
+Test out this functionality by adding more comments to an already existing recipe.